Rashid Morai

 Rashid Morai (راشد مورائي), original name Syed Rashid Ali Shah was born on 5 March 1944 at village Joraloe Taluka Moro Naushahro Feroze District.
 He was an activist, poet of resistance and teacher.
 He died on 24 March 2014.

 Early life

-His father Syed Saeed Ali “Khadim” who was also a folk and classical poet evacuated from their parental village due to flood had demolished their village.
+His father Syed Saeed Ali “Khadim” who was also a folk and classical poet evacuated from their parental village due to a flood demolishing their village.
 They came and settled in Moro town, where their family remained so far.

 Education

 Rashid Morai, got Master of Arts and Bachelor of Education, and entered in professional career, he was appointed as a teacher.

 Literary career

 From forefather, Rashid Morai had a poetic family.
 His father was a good classical poet, even his brothers Syed Roshan Ali Shah (Pen name Roshan) and Syed Masoom Ali Shah (Pen name Nimarno) were also poets.
 Rashid Morai got poetic sense from his family.
 He had written several songs and poetry which is sung by various Sindhi singers.
 His poetry gives the fragrance of revolutionary sentiments.
 His famous poetic lines are: